dark-side/sports-hub/products/sport_news_portal/web_application_features/site_footer/user_stories/view_site_footer/README.md

 1. Verify that footer section is visible from any page for users
 2. Verify that users can click on the links in the <b>Company info</b> and <b>Contributors</b> columns
 3. Verify that users can read Privacy Policy / Terms and Conditions information by clicking the <b>Privacy / Terms</b>
-4. Verify that users are redirected to the home page by selecting the Sports Hub logo
+4. Verify that users are redirected to the <b>Home</b> page by selecting the Sports Hub logo

 <details>
   <summary>Click here to see test cases details</summary>